streppelandres/sysacad/SysacadAPI/README.md

 - Update database: `update-database`

 # TODO:
+- [ ] Auditory data must be a in a separated table

 ## Schedule
 - [ ] Change `string` type to the dates (`StartTime` and `EndTime`) of `Schedule`